Lights, Santa, action! English village puts on show for charity

-LONDON Residents in the southeast English village of Westfield have transformed their homes into a vast Christmas light show in order to raise money for charity.
+LONDON (Reuters) - Residents in the southeast English village of Westfield have transformed their homes into a vast Christmas light show in order to raise money for charity.

 Around 30 homes in Westfield, Sussex, have taken up the annual challenge, with hundreds of bright lights decked out across exteriors and images of Father Christmas and snowmen dotted throughout the village.